Skip to main content

 What is Farxiga?

-Farxiga is a once-daily oral tablet that belongs to a class of medications called sodium-glucose co-transporter-2 (SGLT2) inhibitors.
-Other SGLT2 inhibitors include Jardiance (empagliflozin) and Invokana (canagliflozin).
-These medications work in the kidneys and help the body get rid of extra blood glucose (sugar) by urinating.
+Farxiga is a once-daily oral tablet that belongs to a class of medications called sodium-glucose cotransporter-2 (SGLT2) inhibitors.
+Other common SGLT2 inhibitors include Jardiance (empagliflozin) and Invokana (canagliflozin).
+These medications work in the kidneys and help the body get rid of extra blood sugar (glucose) by urinating.

 What is Farxiga used for?

-• Lower the risk of urgent care visits, hospitalization, and death in adults with heart failure
+Lowers risk of urgent care visits, hospitalization, and death

 How does Farxiga help heart failure?